 - I didn’t plan on losing and so I unloaded punches left and right.
 Then, when he blocked his face, I swung at his sides.

 - I didn’t plan on losing.
-I punched left, right, left, right.
+I punched right, left, right.
 When he blocked his face, I swung at his sides.

 Neither a nor b is correct or better than the other.